Staffing shortages pose challenges for AppalCart

-BOONE — Route delays and alterations continue as Watauga County’s public transportation authority faces a staffing shortage.
+BOONE — Route delays and alterations continue as Boone’s public transportation authority faces staffing shortage.

 “If I had about five to eight more drivers, things would be stabilized,” AppalCart Director Craig Hughes said.
 “With 12 to 13 more drivers, I think we could get some kind of consistency for everybody.
 We may not be able to run everything on our schedule, but we’d be getting close.”